 Trees are full of character and personality.
 They do make a statement in any garden regardless of its size.
 If you have a small patio, do think about including a tree in it.
-The experts at The Tree Center have the perfect tree for us.
 Case and point, here are Seven Trees that are ideal for small spaces.

 Seven Trees That Are Ideal for Small Spaces